Brickskeller: R.F.D. Washington

 Dave and Diane Alexander opened a sister location called R.F.D.
 (Regional Food & Drink) in 2003 in Chinatown, near the Gallery Place Metro station, at the former Coco Loco site.

 R.F.D. occupied a larger space than the Brickskeller did, allowing the owners to provide an even larger selection of draft beer.

-At R.F.D., there were approximately 40 taps, the largest selection in Washington D.C. until the Birch & Barley and ChurchKey opened in October 2009.
-R.F.D. had taps in both the front and back rooms.
-The tap system used a 75/25 gas blend.
-RFD closed in 2017.
+The front and back rooms had about 40 taps, which used a 75/25 gas blend.
+It was the city’s largest selection the Birch & Barley and ChurchKey opened in October 2009.